I Tried Louhan Patting for a Year — Here’s What Happened

 People started saying I looked better.
 I had more color in my face from better circulation, a more chiseled jawline and better skin elasticity.

-Also, I saw in increase in my overall energy and optimism.
-Louhan Patting makes the body respond as if pain, causing it to release natural opiates like serotonin and dopamine.
+Also, I saw an increase in my overall energy and optimism.
+Louhan Patting makes the body respond as if in pain, causing it to release natural opiates like serotonin and dopamine.

 I kept doing the routine for the feel-good benefits, not realizing it was also healing things on a deeper level…